I am feeding him Royal Canin GI food that is prescription- both dry and wet. Is this an okay food for preventing more silica stones.

 Yes.
 Please continue to work closely with your vet for the best possible results.

-- This reply was modified 3 weeks, 2 days ago by anon101.
+- This reply was modified 4 years, 3 months ago by anonymous.

-If that is what the Doc gave you, than yes it is for that, and yes it is a good food.
+If that is what the Doc gave you, than yes it is for that, and yes it is a good food.crazy4catsParticipant

 I highly recommend checking out the below website.
 I have worked with Rick surrounding the health of my dog Buddy (my testimonial is on his website) as a result of bladder stone issues among many other things.
 I can say that after two years of Buddy being on Rick’s program, he is healthy.
 Rick does free consultations and is a wealth of knowledge.
 I was at my whits end with Buddy’s health issues, besides the bladder stones, my vet was preparing me for the fact that my dog was going to die of liver failure.
 I was not willing to give up and wait for this horrible outcome.
 I did a Google search and found Rick and he changed our lives.